Skip to content ↓

 Intent

-Through a mastery approach, our maths offer ensures that all pupils have access to high quality teaching and learning of mathematics that encourages pupils to fully embed developed skills in their long term memory, use the key vocabulary obtained appropriately and apply their learnt skills to solve problems within their everyday lives with greater confidence/ fluency.
+At Nancealverne, we believe maths to be a key life skill that supports pupils throughout their daily lives, at school, in the wider community and throughout their future lives.
+We aim to build all pupils’ skills in the fundamentals of maths, their fluency and ability to reason and problem solve, providing high quality, individualised learning opportunities that encompass pupils’ interests and preferred learning styles.
+Through a mastery approach, our maths offer ensures that all pupils have access to high quality teaching and learning of mathematics that encourages pupils to fully embed developed skills in their long-term memory, use the key vocabulary obtained appropriately and apply their learnt skills to solve problems within their everyday lives with greater confidence and fluency.

 Implementation

-Maths learning encompasses 3 main areas: number (including operations), measurement (including time and money) and Geometry, with an additional focus on financial understanding.
+Our maths learning encompasses 3 main areas: number (including calculation and statistics), measurement (including time and money) and Geometry, with an additional focus on financial understanding.

-Maths is delivered both in discrete lessons throughout the week and across each day, with all staff taking pains to ensure that opportunities for maths learning are maximised (both within structured and unstructured sessions).
+Maths is delivered both in discrete lessons throughout the week and holistically across each day, with all staff ensuring that opportunities for maths learning are maximised (both within structured and unstructured sessions).

-Maths teaching begins informally, through play, in our EYFS group, becoming more formal as we progress through the key stages.
-Maths is delivered as a core subject from KS1-KS4, underpinned through a mastery approach, with opportunities to gain formal qualifications (e.g. Asdan and OCR Functional Skills) in KS5, as well as developing students’ preparedness for adulthood through application of skills to increasingly complex real-life situations.
+Maths learning begins informally, through play, in our EYFS group, becoming more formal as we progress through the key stages.
+Maths is delivered as a core subject from KS1-KS4, underpinned through a mastery approach, with opportunities to gain formal qualifications (e.g. Asdan and Ed Excel Functional Skills) in KS4and KS5, as well as developing students’ preparedness for adulthood through application of skills to increasingly complex real-life situations.

-Teaching and learning is highly personalised with individual pupil starting points taken into account and use of learning pathways to support progress.
-These pathways start with pre-formal learners (on our learning to learn pathway), who are taught holistically, moving through a semiformal pathway (with a focus on multi-sensory play, games and rhymes/songs), to formal curriculum pathways (ready to learn) with discrete curriculum sessions.
+Teaching and learning is highly personalised with individual pupil starting points taken into account and the use of learning pathways to support progress.
+These pathways start with pre-formal learners (on our learning to learn pathway), who are taught holistically, moving through a semi-formal pathway (with a focus on topic-based learning through multi-sensory play, games, TEAACH activities and rhymes/songs), to formal curriculum pathways (ready to learn), with a greater focus on discrete curriculum sessions.

-Within the formal pathways, all new learning begins with use and exploration of concrete resources (e.g. Numicon, Diennes blocks, shapes), moving to pictorial representations and structures (e.g. 10s frames, number lines, models and images), towards abstraction.
-This sequence is fluid and teaching moves between concrete, pictorial and abstract throughout teaching sessions and units of work, ensuring that pupils are supported and learning is scaffolded to ensure maximum progress and challenge.
+Within the pathways, all new learning begins with use and exploration of concrete resources (e.g. real objects, Numicon, Diennes blocks, shapes), moving to pictorial representations and structures (e.g. 10s frames, number lines, models and images), and on towards abstraction.
+This sequence is fluid and teaching moves between concrete, pictorial and abstract throughout learning sessions and units of work, ensuring that pupils are supported and learning is scaffolded to ensure maximum progress and challenge.

-There is a focus on practical, engaging and fun lessons where pupils are encouraged to talk and share ideas and to focus on use of mathematical vocabulary to explain their work and to reason and explain.
-Varied contexts are explored, taking into account pupils’ interests and use of real-life scenarios and opportunities.
+There is a focus on practical, engaging and fun lessons where pupils are encouraged to talk, share ideas and to focus on the use of mathematical vocabulary to reason and explain.
+Communication opportunities are maximised in all sessions and learning supported through use of pictures, symbols, signs and AAC devices.
+Varied contexts are explored, taking into account pupils’ interests and using real-life scenarios and opportunities.

 Impact